 "So what?!"
 Cartman spat back, still holding Kyle securely by the shoulders.
 "That doesn't even matter anymore at a time like this, Kahl!
 All that matters now is that we both got ourselves stuck in this mess, so if I go down, that means you're going down with me!"

-Cartman waited for Kyle to say something, a demanding look on his face, but Kyle simply stood there, motionless, glaring at his rival with so much intensity, a look he solely gave Cartman and nobody else, because he just hated him that much.
-He suddenly diverted his gaze.
+Cartman waited for Kyle to say something, a demanding look on his face, but Kyle simply stood there, motionless, glaring at his rival with the utmost intensity, a look he solely reserved for Cartman, because he just hated him that much.
+He suddenly averted his gaze.

-Cartman smirked, because despite all of the crazy stuff that was currently going on, he couldn't help relishing the fact that Kyle was actually giving up for once.
+Cartman smirked, because despite all the crazy stuff currently going on, he couldn't help relishing the fact that Kyle was actually giving up for once.
 It was just so unlike him.
-He was usually such a stubborn little Jew… probably the most stubborn person in the entire fucking world.
+He was usually such a stubborn little Jew.
+Probably the most stubborn person in the entire fucking world.

-Of course, it's not like Kyle even had a choice anyway.
-After all, they were in some pretty deep shit, and as much as Kyle hated to think this, he knew that the only way for them to get out of it would be to stop arguing with each other and start actually working together for once.
+Of course, it wasn't like Kyle even had a choice, anyway.
+After all, they were in some pretty deep shit, and as much as Kyle hated to think this, he knew the only way for them to get out of it would be to stop arguing with each other and start actually working together for once.

 But why, of all people, did it have to be Cartman?

 "I knew you'd come to your senses, Kahl," the devil himself said, playfully rubbing Kyle's shoulders.